 - 2 tomatoes, chopped

-- 1 bunch of spring onions, finely chopped
+- 1 bunch spring onions, thinly sliced

 - juice of 1 lemon

-- 2 handfuls of fresh cilantro, chopped
+- 2 handfuls of fresh cilantro, roughly chopped

 - salt and fresh pepper to taste

 - Melt the butter in a large pot, and saute the onion, ginger and garlic for about 5 minutes.